 In the end, this was the perfect dessert for our family dinner.
 Most of the dishes were pretty light (yes, even though I used butter) and it was the ultimate show closer.
 Considering the word dessert comes from the French word desservir, ” to clear the table” that’s what it did.
 It made everyone want to “clear the table” for it.
 It was the perfect end to a great dinner.

 I hope it does the same for you.

 French Chocolate Cake

 - 1 tablespoon of flour

 - 4 eggs (yolks and whites separated)

 Tools Needed: springform pan, parchment paper, mixer and whisk

-Preheat oven to 425 degrees fahrenheit and place parchment paper at the bottom of your springform pan.
+Preheat oven to 425 degrees F and place parchment paper at the bottom of your springform pan.